leah-handel/Exoplanet-Exploration/README.md

 ## Technologies

-Scikit-learn and TensorFlow Keras in Jupytern Notebook
+Scikit-learn and TensorFlow Keras in Jupyter Notebook

 ## Data Sources